FAIRmat-NFDI/nomad-north-jupyter/README.md

 # NORTH Jupyter tool

 This directory contains the NORTH tool configuration and Docker image for a Jupyter-based tool in the NOMAD NORTH (NOMAD Oasis Remote Tools Hub) environment.
-The image can be used as a base image to write [Dockerfile](https://github.com/FAIRmat-NFDI/cookiecutter-nomad-plugin/blob/main/%7B%7Bcookiecutter.plugin_name%7D%7D/py_sources/src/north_tools/%7B%7Bcookiecutter.north_tool_name%7D%7D/Dockerfile) in a NOMAD plugin created from [cookiecutter-nomad-plugin](https://github.com/FAIRmat-NFDI/cookiecutter-nomad-plugin) for custom Jupyter NORTH tools.
+The  [Dockerfile](https://github.com/FAIRmat-NFDI/cookiecutter-nomad-plugin/blob/main/%7B%7Bcookiecutter.plugin_name%7D%7D/py_sources/src/north_tools/%7B%7Bcookiecutter.north_tool_name%7D%7D/Dockerfile)  an be used as a basis to define custom Jupyter NORTH tools.

 ## Quick start